Chinese New Year Parade 2014

 Queens Chinese New Years Parade Route & Times

-Year of the Snake - Queens Chinese New Year
+Year of the Horse - Queens Chinese New Year

 The Chinese new year symbols have parallels in the western zodiac.
 The snake has been matched to the zodiac Taurus.
 And it's worth noting that in each rotation one of the five basic elements - wood, metal, fire, water and earth - plays a key role.
 These Chinese elements also have parallels to the western zodiac.
 See the link below on Chinese New Year culture in 2012 for more Chinese cultural background.